The Tree of Wooden Clogs: Critical acclaim

-British film-maker Mike Leigh praised the film in The Daily Telegraphs 'Film makers on film' interview series, on 19 October 2002.
+British filmmaker Mike Leigh praised the film in The Daily Telegraphs 'Film makers on film' interview series, on 19 October 2002.
 Leigh pays tribute to the film’s humanity, realism, and vast scale.
 He called the film “extraordinary on a number of levels”, before concluding “this guy [Olmi] is a genius, and that's all there is to it”.
 Leigh has described Olmi's epic of peasant life in Lombardy as the ultimate location film: " Directly, objectively, yet compassionately, it puts on the screen the great, hard, real adventure of living and surviving from day to day, and from year to year, the experience of ordinary people everywhere...the camera is always in exactly the right place...but the big question, arising out of these truthful and utterly convincing performances achieved by non-actors, always remains: how does he really do it?"
 When Al Pacino was asked by the AFI what his favourite movie was, he admitted that he "always liked The Tree Of Wooden Clogs."
 Gene Siskel loved the movie and put it on his list of the 10 Best Films of 1980.

 In 2003, The New York Times placed the film on its Best 1000 Movies Ever list.

+The film was included by the Vatican in a list of important films compiled in 1995, under the category of "Values".